Milkdown/milkdown/website/pages/plugin/plugins-101/index.md

 Now let's go back to the plugin structure.
 Since we have the knowledge of `timer` and `ctx`, we can understand what we should do in each part of a plugin.

-1. In `prepare` stage of the plugin, we can use `pre.record` to register a timer, and use `pre.inject` to inject a slice.
+1. In `prepare` stage of the plugin, we can use `ctx.record` to register a timer, and use `ctx.inject` to inject a slice.
 2. In `run` stage of the plugin, we can use `ctx.wait` to wait a timer to finish, and use `ctx.get` to get the value of a slice.
 We can also change values of slices by `ctx.set` and `ctx.update`.
 And we can use `ctx.done` to mark a timer as complete.
-3. In `post` stage of the plugin, we can use `post.clearTimer` to clear a timer, and use `post.remove` to remove a slice.
+3. In `post` stage of the plugin, we can use `ctx.clearTimer` to clear a timer, and use `ctx.remove` to remove a slice.